What is free bleeding, really?

 As Dr. Jen Gunter writes in a 2017 blog post, “Menstrual blood is the lining of the uterus (endometrium) that leaves the body when an embryo fails to implant.
 If there is no pregnancy, the corpus luteum runs out of progesterone and this withdrawal of progesterone destabilizes the lining of the uterus and the blood comes out.
 If menstrual blood were toxic, that means human embryos are deposited in a toxic wasteland.
 That would be a design flaw.”

 Having a regular period is an important indicator of overall health.
-As such, the ACOG has lobbied for the recognition of menstruation as a fifth vital sign.
-3
+As such, the ACOG has lobbied for the recognition of menstruation as a fifth vital sign.3

-How can we challenge period stigma and normalize menstruation when we offer a false depiction of what periods look like?
+How can we challenge stigma and normalize menstruation when we offer a false depiction of what periods look like?

 Even actress and comedian Whitney Cummings has admitted that, as a child, she had thoroughly believed that period blood was blue.
 As recorded in an article for Shape magazine, Cummings “expected blue liquid to come out of her vagina during her first period, since that’s what was used in Maxi Pad commercials.
 Unsurprisingly, she thought the blood that actually appeared on the pad meant she was dying.”